Expert Witnesses in Personal Injury Cases: What They Are, Why They Matter, and How They Impact Case Value

 How Expert Witnesses Impact Case Value

-Expert witnesses can directly influence how much a case is worth.
+Expert testimony can directly influence how a case is valued, particularly when the extent of injuries or future impact is disputed.

 They do this by: